 Caveat Emptor: We do not guarantee the quality of any calculation for any purpose and take no responsibility for errors arising from the use of this system. tldr is provided in the hope that it will be useful, but you must use it at your own risk.

 Acknowledgements: The interface for tldr was originally created by Supritha Amudhu.
 Current maintainer of tldr is Khanh Tang.
-Former people involved were Jennifer Young, Chinzorig Dandarchuluun, Benjamin Wong, and Teague Sterling.
+Former people involved include Jennifer Young, Chinzorig Dandarchuluun, Benjamin Wong, and Teague Sterling.

-tldr is a work in progress.
-(Aug 11th 2022).
+tldr is a work in progress (March 20, 2023).
 Any faults are the responsibility of John Irwin chemistry4biology at gmail dot com.